 Stinging nettle can be harvested or products can be purchased from a local health food store.
 Before purchasing or making a stinging nettle product, it’s important to identify whether your ailment needs the aboveground parts or the roots, as they have different pharmacological qualities.

 Stinging nettle products come in dried or freeze-dried leaf form, extract, capsules, tablets, as well as a root tincture (suspension of the herb in alcohol), juice or tea.
-There is currently no recommended dose, because so many stinging nettle products have varying amounts of active ingredients.
+There is currently no recommended dose, because so many nettle products have varying amounts of active ingredients.
 Work with your doctor to determine the right dosage.

 Some of the more common stinging nettle uses include: